NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1680 to 1760
 - Grabbable moves: 2A
 - 5AB(A) Stun increased slightly
+- 5B
+  - Hitbox appears one frame sooner
+  - Elbow hitbox removed
-- 5B hitbox appears one frame sooner, elbow hitbox removed; hand hitbox larger on frame 2
+  - Hand hitbox larger on frame 2
+- 5B(B)
+  - Can be hyuuga cancelled
-- 5B(B) can be hyuuga cancelled; stun increased by 1 frames
+  - Stun increased by 1 frames
+- 5BB(A)
-- 5BB(A) charge time reduced by 2; recovers two frames faster (when the animation ends)
+  - Charge time reduced by 2
+  - Recovers two frames faster (when the animation ends)
 - 5BBA(A) changed to be BBA(B) (the shoulder check)
 - 5BBA(B) changed to be 6BA(B) (the double arm launcher)
+- 6A
-- 6A replaced with RB(A) with follow ups and charges; "sit" 5-8 and 1-6: if charge, loses high crush
+  - Replaced with RB(A) with follow ups and charges
+  - High crush 5-8 and 1-6: if charge, loses high crush (TODO: huh?)
+- 6B
+  - Stuns longer
-- 6B stuns longer; hitboxes slightly larger
+  - Hitboxes slightly larger
 - 6B(A) Hand hitbox slightly bigger
 - 6BA(A) added as old 6A
 - 8A given slightly more lift